DpooL2000/STM32h743-devboard-betaflight/README.md

 Unlike commercial flight controllers that limit you to pre-configured layouts, utilizing a standard industrial developer board breaks open full control of the silicon.
 This project serves as a definitive architectural guide to overcoming severe bare-metal implementation bugs, remapping timers for advanced multi-rotor and actuator configurations, and running ultra-low latency PID loops on a highly affordable H7 platform.

 Detail guide on how the changes have been made is documented below, you can merge standard betaflight source code files with this.

-## Repository Structure

 The project layout separates the custom hardware implementation from the localized Betaflight firmware tree structure as follows:

 ```
 ├── Hardware/                      # Physical schematic and layout assets